nathanbumpus/Trinity-2.8.4-Marconi/DE.md

 --log2 \
 --compare_replicates
 ```
-<p>This will produce a pdf file containing MA plots, volcano plots and a histogram depicting the comparison of replicates.
-Below is shown the results for the larvae replicates.
-We should have similar plots for the adult replicates.</p>
+<p>This will produce pdf's of a histogram of counts per replicate, scatter plots for each replicate, MA plots for each replicate and a heatmap.
+Shown below are the counts histogram, scatter plots and MA plots for the larvae replicates.
+The plots should be simmilar for the adult replicates.</p>

-<h2 align="center">Replicate Counts for Larvae</h2>

 <p>
   <img src="larvae_counts50.mod.jpg" alt="larvae counts">